-There are some simple things I’ve noticed.
-Despite all the security problems your administrator account might be exposed to, you are still working on it on a daily basis… What’s wrong with it?
+There is a curious thing I’ve noticed.
+Despite all the security problems an administrator account might be exposed to, many are still working on it on a daily basis… What’s wrong with that?

-As you can see spear phishing is not a new tool.
-Just connect it with high privileges granted and then not revoked, and we have a perfect recipe for disaster.
-I know plenty of organizations with over 300 domain admins – you probably can imagine how many of them are receiving e-mails on their domain accounts.
+As you can see, spear phishing is not a new tool.
+Just connect it with high privileges granted and then not revoked, and we have the perfect recipe for disaster.
+I know plenty of organizations with over 300 domain admins – you can probably imagine how many of them are receiving e-mails on their domain accounts.

 The same local admin password on every workstation is a typical case.
-But it helps traveling in your network through lateral movement.
-One workstation taken means all of them are owned.
+But it helps traveling within your network through lateral movement.
+One workstation taken means that all of them are owned.

 What can be a simple solution to that?
-Deploy LAPS (Local Administrator Password Solution) to address a problem with local administrator passwords on workstations and servers.
-This is a free tool randomizing local admin passwords and stores it securely in Active Directory.
+Deploy LAPS (Local Administrator Password Solution) to address the problem with local administrator passwords on workstations and servers.
+This is a free tool randomizing local admin passwords and storing it securely in the Active Directory.
 Simple, easy to deploy and efficient.

 Administrators are working on their accounts on a daily basis.
 And that’s a bad idea…

 Then how to solve it?
 Let’s introduce a strict separation of admin accounts from the regular ones.
 Thus, it means no more Internet browsing or email checking as an admin.
 Every administrator needs to have a separate account and a dedicated admin workstation – especially domain admins.
 So create administration silos based on roles and functions in your organization.

 How does it help?
 Well, let’s assume a breach happened – credentials are stolen.
 Where can the attackers get access to?
 What they can steal?
 If you ensure that regular accounts are separated from privileged accounts, you make the attack harder to be executed.

 Your credentials are stolen… What now?!
 See which DEADLY mistakes to avoid as an admin: http://ctt.ec/ET2yf+